onejs/one/next.md

+- add test to weird-deps so we know no regressions

 - ScrollRestoration seems to have regressed (site not doing it consistently)
   - also we should default this on but have a way to turn it off